 “That is funny”, thought Dawkit, he lived almost next door to Dawkit’s mother’s house.

-They had reached the point from where the uphill path came to an end and they would have to descend to the valley into the village, it was about ten minutes walk downhill.
+They had reached the point from where the path descend down the valley into the village.

 “Where are you coming from at this hour?”
-Dawkit was worried for his health for the foul festering smell had become overpowering.
+Dawkit was worried for his health for the foul festering smell had become overpowering now.

 “I don’t like it here, It is stifling, don’t know why they buried me here.”
 Pemba answered from behind her in a strained rasping whisper.